Hunh0w/Ramen/README.md

 kubectl apply -f kube/app_cluster/nginx.yaml
 ```

-Our nginx application has a very simple error - the image is false.
-We ask it to retrieve the image nginx:blablabla which doesn't exist.
+Our nginx application has a very small resource limit.
+We expect the AI fixer to increase it.